vantage6/vantage6-workshop/episodes/chap2_introduction_v6.md

 - **User interface**: The [user interface](https://docs.vantage6.ai/en/main/user/ui.html) is a web application (hosted at the server) that allows users to interact with the server.
 It is used to create and manage organizations, collaborations, users, tasks and algorithms.
 It also allows users to view and download the results of tasks.
 Use of the user interface recommended for ease of use.

 - **Python client**: The [vantage6 python client](https://docs.vantage6.ai/en/main/user/pyclient.html) <python-client> is a Python package that allows users to interact with the server from a Python environment.
 This is especially usefull for data scientists who want to integrate vantage6 into their workflow.

-- **API**: It is also possible to interact with the vantage6-server using the [API](https://docs.vantage6.ai/en/main/user/api.html) directly.

 ## How algorithms run in vantage6